KVD-lab/puma/docs/source/local_usage.rst

 	./run_puma.py -i HPV16REF.fa  -d data_dir -D warning

 All files and folders need to be in the same location or absolute path needs to be used.
 For example the input file above (HPV16REF) and the 'data_dir' need to be in the same folder as 'run_puma.py' and 'puma.py'.

+You can always use '-h' or '--help' on 'run_puma.py' to get a list and description of all inputs.